sapphire-bt/mcdonalds-uk-survey-codes/README.md

 ![Receipt showing code 7ZWW-NGH3-ZFWJ](./assets/7ZWW-NGH3-ZFWJ.jpg)

+Note the receipt contains `REG 20` - this is the default value used in the script.
+If you're trying to reconstruct a receipt's code and it doesn't look right, try including the `--reg` flag with the reg number when calling the script.

 A non-exhaustive list of store IDs is included (stores.tsv).
 You can also find store IDs by inspecting the return data from the [McDonald's store locator](https://www.mcdonalds.com/gb/en-gb/restaurant-locator.html) or by simply checking receipts from stores.

 ## About